 Highly qualified and motivated students applying to enter UIC as freshmen can simultaneously apply for admission to the entry-level OTD program.
 Applicants must be familiar with occupational therapy through volunteer or work hours, or personal experience.
 If accepted as a GPPA student by the university and department, admission into the entry-level OTD program four years later is guaranteed if undergraduate degree and performance criteria are met.
-Those criteria include maintaining full-time status and a 3.5 overall GPA at UIC; completing all required prerequisite courses at UIC with a grade of B or above; and attaining minimum GRE scores of 152 on the verbal section, 148 on the quantitative section and 4.0 on the analytical writing portion.
+Those criteria include maintaining full-time status and a 3.5 overall GPA at UIC; completing all required prerequisite courses at UIC with a grade of B or above.
 In addition, 100 hours of OT-related work or volunteer experience before Dec.
 1 of senior year is required.

 Think about funding